Stress Leave in Nova Scotia: Eligibility, Duration, Application in 2026

 • Human Rights Accommodations: If you’re taking leave to accommodate a mental health disability, this is generally unpaid as well.

-But don’t despair!
-While your employer isn’t required to pay you during stress leave in Nova Scotia, there are other options for financial support.
+Moreover, while your employer isn’t required to pay you during stress leave in Nova Scotia, there are 4 other options for financial support:

 • Employment Insurance (EI) Sickness Benefits: You may qualify for EI sickness benefits if you cannot work due to stress-related illness.
-These can provide up to 15 weeks of financial assistance.
+EI sickness benefits offer up to 26 weeks of financial support, providing 55% of insurable earnings, with a maximum of $729 per week in 2026.
+For initial claims made between March 30, 2025, and April 11, 2026, the federal waiting period has been temporarily waived.

 • Short-term Disability Insurance: If your employer offers short-term disability coverage, this could provide a portion of your income while you’re on leave.